tarwn/lessthandot-hugo/blogs/content/posts/2012-11-29-java-training-day-4.md

 Exception is caught by a block designed to handle the exception

-Errors cause by constructors, initializers and other code that doesn&#8217;t return a return value
+Errors cause by constructors, initializers and other code that doesn't return a return value

 All exceptions objects are subclasses of java.lang.Throwable and they inherit its methods